davecanderson/docs/docs/ormlite/db-migrations.md

 ### New RDBMS Projects configured with DB Migrations by default

-Now that OrmLite has a formal solution for implementing and executing schema changes, the [Quick instal RDBMS mix scripts](/ormlite/installation.html#quick-install-in-asp-net-core-with-mix) are now configured to include **migrations** by default.
+Now that OrmLite has a formal solution for implementing and executing schema changes, the [Quick install RDBMS mix scripts](/ormlite/installation.html#quick-install-in-asp-net-core-with-mix) are now configured to include **migrations** by default.

 ### Failed migration behavior